 There are two types of 401(k)s: traditional and Roth.
 The traditional option allows you to set aside dollars for retirement on a tax-deferred basis, meaning that your taxable income is reduced by the amount of the money you set aside in a calendar year.
 Your money grows tax deferred until the tax code allows you to begin making penalty-free withdrawals after age 59 ½.

 With the Roth option (not offered by all employer plans), your money also grows tax deferred, but your contributions are made on an after-tax basis.
-That means your current taxable income is not reduced, but you don’t owe taxes on the withdrawals in retirement.
+That means your current taxable income is not reduced, but you don’t owe taxes on the withdrawals in retirement as long as you’ve had the account for at least five years.

 Matching contributions from an employer (if applicable) are deposited in a traditional 401(k) account and you’ll pay taxes on any distributions taken, even if you opt to contribute your own funds to a Roth 401(k).